Some Girls (1988)

 Michael also swings by Granny's grave and runs into a young woman he'd never met before.
 They speak briefly, and Michael admits he's in love with Granny.
 The woman kisses him and leaves.
 Then, during the aforementioned talk with the nude patriarch about how the women in his family are unknowable, Michael finally gets a good look at the portrait of Granny in her prime, and LOW AND BEHOLD IT'S THE WOMAN HE KISSED AT GRANNY'S GRAVE.

-The movies wraps up with another voice-over implying optimism about the future and the realization Michael will never be alone.
+The movie wraps up with another voice-over implying optimism about the future and the realization Michael will never be alone.
 I'm not sure if this was meant to imply a belief in God (he'd had a conversation with Granny about that earlier), if he meant the ghost of Granny would follow him (he's still got her Christmas shoes), or if the writer just scribbled down the first thing he thought of.

 Either way, the movie closes with that portrait of the muses again.